tomsim/Z80-MBC/README.md

 If you are interested in PCPUT and PCGET using this firmware, see this document: https://docs.google.com/document/d/1xUM6nIeuzou1vhWvedSDNuM72x5ku1T-htuIr2hJKac/edit?usp=sharing
 Note that changing the INO file is not needed in this case if you are using the one in this repo.

+=== GNR Files of interest: ===
+* notes.txt - Notes about common operations (check out z88dk for compiling CP/M on host computer)
+* S221116_R080518_Z80.ino - Firmware including serial port patches and 4 disk support (NOTE: I/O port address and User button bit changes also)
+* newcpm/ - CP/M and BIOS built for 4 drives
+* patch - Basic program to patch old BIOS for 4 drives (not needed with new cpm)
+* D1_WORDSTAR.ZIP - Wordstar installed for Drive B ready of iDisk.
+Eats up most of the disk, so 4 drives recommended!
+* idisk4.asm - iDisk patched for 4 drives
+* idisk4.hex - Image for idisk4
+* getput/ - Patched versions of pcput and pcget for use with modified firmware (works with original CP/M Bios, but needs new Arduino firmware)